Spanish relative clauses with que

 Abrimos las puertas a aquellos que quisieran entrar.We opened our doors to those who wanted to come in. (subjunctive- unknown)

 Teníamos que hacer una presentación que fuese interesante para todos.We had to make a presentation that was interesting for everyone. (subjunctive- unknown)

 Bear in mind that the most common relative pronoun is "que" and it can refer to both things and people.
-However there are other relative pronouns, e.g "el cual" or "quien".
+However this also applies to relative pronoun "quien/quienes".

-See also Que/ el cual/ la cual/ los cuales/ quien/ quienes = who, that, which (relative pronouns)
+See also Que/ el cual/ la cual/ los cuales/ quien/ quienes = who, that, which (Spanish relative pronouns)

 Want to make sure your Spanish sounds confident?

 We’ll map your knowledge and give you free lessons to focus on your

 gaps and mistakes.
 Start your Braimap today »